frankIT/ofxstatement-fineco/README.rst

 Setting up development environment
 ==================================

-It is recommended to use ``virtualenv`` make a clean development environment.
+It is recommended to use ``pipenv`` to make a clean development environment.
 Setting up dev environment for writing a plugin is easy::

   $ git clone https://github.com/kedder/ofxstatement-sample ofxstatement-yourbank
   $ cd ofxstatement-yourbank
-  $ virtualenv -p python3 --no-site-packages .venv
+  $ pipenv sync --dev
-  $ . .venv/bin/activate
+  $ pipenv shell
-  (.venv)$ python setup.py develop

 This will download all the dependencies and install them into your virtual environment.
 After this, you should be able to do::

-  (.venv)$ ofxstatement list-plugins
+  $ ofxstatement list-plugins
   The following plugins are available:

     sample           Sample plugin (for developers only)